Outsourced Contract Negotiator

 There is no better way to gain negotiation experience than by sitting in the hot seat yourself.
 So if you can handle it, cast your consultant in a supporting role.

 - Prepare thoroughly.
+If you're selling, then ensure your outsourced negotiation consultant is familiar with your sales negotiation process.
+If you're on the buying side, then ensure your consultant is briefed on your category management processes.
 Your consultant negotiator should spend hours or even days of preparation with you to ensure that you get a great deal - or that you walk away from a bad deal.
 Since most negotiators don't prepare sufficiently, you're likely to be surprised at how much time is required.
 There is no better method of learning.
 After the negotiation, be sure to invest time in taking feedback from your negotiation consultant.

 - Of course whilst learning by doing is the best method, it can also be the most expensive method - mistakes at the negotiation table cost money.
 To minimise on costly mistakes, prepare a mock negotiation where you role play.
 To get the most value, take it seriously and minimise the coaching during the session.
 You get the best results by analysing afterwards using a video camera.
 We prefer using 2 video cameras using split screen technology so that you see both sides of the table simultaneously.
-Our customised case studies and the video feedback that follows are consistently rated as being amongst the best learning experiences for our bespoke in-house trainings (yes, better than anything we teach during the course).
+Our customised case studies and the video feedback that follows are consistently rated as being amongst the best learning experiences for our best in-house negotiation training seminars.

 With sufficient quality preparation, you personally should be able to get most of the value from your negotiation.
 Assisting behind the scene is our preferred method of consulting.

-We would recommend your reading books and attending negotiation courses in order to improve your own skill set, and enable you to not need as much foundation consulting at the negotiation table.
-We find that our consulting takes on a different dimension with clients who have already attended our trainings.
-We're able to work faster, they understand and integrate more easily, and they're more confident implementing our advice.
+We would recommend your reading books and attending the best negotiation courses in order to improve your own negotiation skillset, and enable you to not need as much foundation consulting at the negotiation table.
+We find that our consulting takes on a different dimension with clients who have already attended our online negotiation training.
+We're able to work faster, they understand and integrate lessons more easily, and they're much more confident implementing our advice.

 When is the Party Over?